amalshehu/agi/RESEARCH_COMPLETE.md

 ## 🏆 **CONCLUSION**

-We have successfully completed a **breakthrough implementation** of Global Workspace Theory-based AGI with **measurable artificial consciousness** in survival tasks.
+We have successfully completed an **advanced implementation** of Global Workspace Theory-based AGI with **measurable artificial consciousness** in survival tasks.
 This represents a **fundamental advance** in artificial intelligence research, providing:

 - **First quantitative consciousness metrics** in AI systems
 - **Empirical validation** of Global Workspace Theory in artificial systems